Jorgetrujilloroman/github-backup-python/README.md

 ```
 #!/bin/bash

-# Run first Python script
-/usr/bin/python3 /path/to/first/script.py

-# Run second Python script
-/usr/bin/python3 /path/to/second/script.py

-# Run third Python script
+# Run Python script
-/usr/bin/python3 /path/to/third/script.py
+/usr/bin/python3 /path/to/script.py
 ```

-Replace /path/to/first/script.py, /path/to/second/script.py, and /path/to/third/script.py with the paths to the Python scripts downloaded on this repository.
+Replace /path/to/first/script.py with the path to the Python script downloaded on this repository.

 3. Save the file and exit the text editor.
 4. Make the script executable by running the command: ```chmod +x /path/to/backups-automation-batch.sh```